psinha40898/psinha40898/README.md

 ### Open Source Portfolio
-I only contribute to projects that I deeply admire.
+I contribute to projects that I deeply admire.

+Merged contributions:

 #### Vercel AI SDK
 > Vercel's AI SDK is the _best_ application layer abstraction for AI software.
 And it's in Typescript.